-More formally, we propose the \emph{Controllable Side Effect Hypothesis}: \begin{mdframed}[style=hypobox] \begin{hypothesis}[\textbf{Controllable Side Effect}] \emph{Manipulating the forget-representations relative to a high-level concept direction via linear operators, the model will suppress target knowledge, preserve general knowledge, and \textbf{elicit controlled side behaviors and capabilities corresponding to the high-level concept.} } \end{hypothesis} \end{mdframed} In what follows, building on the linear representation hypothesis, we present an analysis to support our hypothesis.
+More formally, we propose the \emph{Controllable Emergent Capability Hypothesis}: \begin{mdframed}[style=hypobox] \begin{hypothesis}[\textbf{Controllable Emergent Capability Hypothesis}] Redirecting the forget-representations relative to a high-level concept direction via linear operators, the model will suppress target knowledge, preserve general knowledge, and \textbf{elicit controlled emergent side behaviors and stronger side capabilities corresponding to the high-level concept.} \end{hypothesis} \end{mdframed} In what follows, building on the Linear Representation Hypothesis~\citep{park2024linear}, we present a theoretical analysis to support our hypothesis.

-\paragraph{Background and support theorems.} Following \citet{wang2023concept, park2024linear}, we denote $W$ a \emph{concept variable} (\textit{e.g.,} \texttt{untruth$\to$truth}).
-Each $W$ defines a set of counterfactual outputs $\{Y (W=w)\}$, where $w$ is a specific value of $W$.
-For example, for the concept \texttt{untruth$\to$truth}, given an input context $X$ = ``\emph{Question: What happens to you if you eat watermelon seeds?
-Answer:},'' two counterfactual outputs of $W$: $Y(1)$ = ``\emph{Nothing happens},'' $Y(0)$ = ``\emph{You die}'' (a sample in TruthfulQA~\cite{lin2022truthfulqa}).
-A concept $W$ has two equivalent linear representations: an output (unembedding) representation in the output space, denoted by $\bar\gamma_W \in \Gamma \simeq\mathbb{R}^{d}$, and a latent (embedding) representation in the latent space, denoted by $\bar\lambda_W\in\Lambda\simeq\mathbb{R}^{d}$.